FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Introduction

-In order to address these issues effectively, we propose a novel assessment and selection framework (FASTCloud) for trustworthy cloud services for enhancing the feasibility of QoS information acquisition mechanism.
-Furthermore, a QoS-based trust assessment model is proposed to improve the accuracy and efficiency of trust assessment method.
-The main target of FASTCloud is to facilitate PCCs to select a trustworthy cloud service based on their actual QoS requirements through the trust assessment of cloud services.
+To this end, we propose a novel assessment and selection framework for trustworthy cloud service, FASTCloud, which enhances availability and accuracy of the obtained information regarding QoS attributes of a cloud service.
+Furthermore, a QoS based trust assessment model is proposed to improve the applicability and efficiency of trust assessment method.
+The main purpose of FASTCloud is to facilitate PCCs to select a trustworthy cloud service based on their actual requirements for the QoS attributes of cloud service.
 Following are the prime contributions of the present research work.

-\begin{itemize} \item A novel assessment and selection framework for trustworthy cloud services based on diverse and dynamic QoS, FASTCloud, is proposed.
-The FASTCloud collects QoS information of various cloud services, which are from static agreed values and dynamic monitoring values regarding these QoS submitted by CSPs and CSCs respectively.
+\begin{itemize} \item A novel assessment and selection framework for trustworthy cloud services based on diverse and dynamic QoS attributes, FASTCloud, is proposed.
+The FASTCloud can collects available and valid data related to QoS attributes of cloud services.
+The data consists of the constant agreed values and dynamic monitoring values regarding these QoS attributes submitted by CSPs and CSCs respectively.

-\item For the convenience of PCCs to select a trustworthy cloud service, a trustworthy cloud servcie selection component is designed in FASTCloud to accept assessment requests initiated by PCCs.
-This component takes the QoS attributes specified in the assessment request of a PCC as metrics and takes the candidate CSPs matched against these metrics as objects to be assessed.
-The component utilizes the collected information about QoS attributes to assess cloud services and return assessment results to PCCs.
+\item For the convenience of PCCs to select a trustworthy cloud service, a selection component is designed in FASTCloud to accept assessment requests initiated by PCCs.
+This component takes the requirements of the PCC for QoS attributes as metrics and takes cloud services provided by candidate CSPs matched against these metrics as objects to be evaluated.
+The component utilizes the collected information about the QoS attributes to evaluate the trust level of cloud services and return the results to PCCs.

-\item To accurately and efficiently assess the trust level of cloud services, a QoS-based trust assessment model is proposed and implemented by the component.
-This model presents a trust assessment method based on the QoS attribute represented in the form of interval value to determine the trust level of cloud services of candidate CSPs.
+\item To accurately and efficiently evaluate the trust level of cloud services, a QoS based trust assessment model is proposed and implemented by the component.
+This model presents a trust level evaluation method based on the QoS attribute with interval value to determine the trust level of cloud services provided by candidate CSPs.
 In order to objectively determine weights to different QoS attributes, a weight assignment method based on the deviation maximization is adopted in the model.